Architecture of Istanbul: Palazzo del Comune

 Also in this period, the Genoese Podestà of Galata, Montano de Marinis, built the Palazzo del Comune (1314), a copy of the San Giorgio Palace in Genoa, which still stands in ruins on the back streets of Bankalar Caddesi in Galata, together with its adjacent buildings and numerous Genoese houses from the early 14th century.

 Leander's Tower

 Ancient Athenian general Alcibiades, after the naval victory at Cyzicus, possibly built a custom station for ships coming from Black Sea on a small rock in front of Chrysopolis (today's Üsküdar).
 In 1110 Byzantine Emperor Alexius Comnenus built on this site a wooden tower protected by a stone wall.
 The structure, known as Leander's Tower after the legend of Hero and Leander (which took place in the Dardanelles), was rebuilt and restored several times by the Ottoman Turks, until in 1763 it was erected using stone.
-The most recent restoration took place in 1998.
-Steel supports were added around the ancient tower as a precaution after the 1999 İzmit earthquake.
+The most recent restoration was started in 2021 by the Ministry of Culture and Tourism of the Republic of Türkiye and it has been reopened with light shows in 2023.